advayk/BayesianDeepLearning/README.md

    - matplotlib

 2. **Instructions**:
-   See SWAG.ipynb and run all the cells.
+   See SWAG.ipynb in the code folder and run all the cells.

 ### Computational Resources